-Three of America’s funniest stand up comedians (with numerous appearances on The Tonight Show, The Late Show, Jimmy Kimmel Live, and other late night TV shows) join forces to showcase their original brand of humor in an evening packed with punchlines, clever writing and hair trigger laughs.
+Three of America’s funniest stand up comedians (with numerous appearances on The Tonight Show, The Late Show, and The Daily Show) join forces to showcase their original brand of humor in an evening packed with punch lines, clever writing and hair trigger laughs.

 Pete Lee might be the nicest person in New York City, but that’s because it’s impossible to sound aggressive with a Wisconsin accent.
 Pete was raised in Janesville, WI by divorced parents and a 19-inch television, which probably explains why he pursued a career in entertainment.